democrobot/democracrm/docs/features/places.md

 ### Political Subdivisions

-Boundaries also define the area(a) of the political subdivisions for each public office of a governing body.
+Boundaries also define the area(s) of the political subdivision(s) for each public office of a governing body.
 Continuing with the example of the Pennsylvania State Government, the three primary public offices would be the State Senate, the State House, and the Governor.